vanblakp/CS5001-Senior-Design/User-Stories.md

 # **User Stories**

-As a  , I want  so that I have
+As a gamer, I want an enjoyable game experience so that I have fun while playing it

 As a history fan, I want to be educated on past events so that I understand history more